saratmoka/RareEvents-RandGeoGraphs/README.md

 # Rare Events in Random Geometric Graphs
-This repository provides Python code for estimating the rare events corresponds to edge count and maximum degree  of the graph usning all three methods, namely, naive MC, conditional MC, and  importance sampling.
+This repository provides Python code for estimating the rare events corresponds to edge count and maximum degree of random geometric graphs on a square window usning the following three methods

+- Naive Monte Carlo;
+- Conditional Monte Carlo;
+- Importance Sampling based Monte Carlo;

 # Dependecies
 - Python (>= 3.12)